pkitslaar/PyChristmasTrees/christmas.md

 #christmas

-A vertical scrolling Christmas trees with the text `~Merry Chirstmas~`.
+Vertical scrolling Christmas trees together with the greeting `~Merry Chirstmas~`.
+The trees are created with the characters from the greeting text.

 Originally created to fit in a single tweet (max 140 characters): https://twitter.com/pkitslaar/status/812673564994371584